-Jill DeGroot is a Chicago-based self-identified multipotentialite and master of some.
-Her work takes the shape of audio journalism, documentary, writing, performance, improvisation, text/graphic scores, and other.
+Jill DeGroot is a Chicago-based multipotentialite and master of some.
+Her work takes the shape of audio journalism, documentary, writing, performance, improvisation, text/graphic scores, education, and other.

-As the founder of Noise Bias, an amorphous new music ensemble of women who are dedicated to performing work by women.
+Jill is the founder of Noise Bias, an amorphous new music ensemble of women who are dedicated to performing work by women.
 Her work with the collective focuses on curating new music performances that directly confront and challenge the gender disparity in the Chicago contemporary music scene.
-As the Co-Artistic Director and Editor of Cacophony Magazine, Jill curates a platform for diverse voices of sound makers, composers, and performers to engage with Chicago's contemporary arts and culture.
+As the Artistic Director and Editor of Cacophony Magazine, Jill curates a platform for diverse voices of sound makers, composers, and performers to engage with Chicago's contemporary arts and culture.

-In 2018, Jill performed in Make Music Chicago with a.pe.ri.od.ic and received the Banff Centre Artist Scholarship to attend the (R)evolution: Resonant Bodies residency.
+In 2018, she performed in Make Music Chicago with a.pe.ri.od.ic and received the Banff Centre Artist Scholarship to attend the (R)evolution: Resonant Bodies residency.

-Her most recent performance was an improvisational collaboration with sound artists Lou Mallozzi and Sam Pluta and video artist Kim Alpert at the 2019 Elastro A/V Festival for live electro/acoustic sound + video as well as a collaboration with poet Darshita Jain.
+Her most recent performances includes an improvisational collaboration with sound artists Lou Mallozzi and Sam Pluta and video artist Kim Alpert at the 2019 Elastro A/V Festival for live electro/acoustic sound + video as well as a collaboration with poet Darshita Jain.

 Jill is a 3-time O'Brien VRBA Grant Recipient for civic leadership and community service.
 Her recent writing has been published in Cacophony Magazine, I CARE IF YOU LISTEN, F News Magazine, and Scapi Magazine.